Fortitude Valley Police Station: Heritage listing

 Fortitude Valley Police Station was listed on the Queensland Heritage Register on 24 June 1999 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Constructed in 1936, the Fortitude Valley Police Station was the second purpose-built police station erected on the police reserve.
 The prominent siting, scale and form of this distinctive L-shaped building to the corner of Brookes and Wickham Streets demonstrate the emerging importance of Fortitude Valley as an urban centre and the development of law and order services in the district.
 The Station provides evidence of the evolution of the role of police and police stations in a major urban district illustrating the decreasing importance of the provision of a supporting accommodation function to the establishment of the Station as an official base for extended police operations.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The site has had a continuous association with law enforcement activities since 1889 and the present Fortitude Valley Police Station has been operating as a police station for the Fortitude Valley district since 1936.
 The place is a fine example of the planning of a 1930s police station with barracks though the barracks are now adapted for use as offices.

 The place is important because of its aesthetic significance.

-A striking, L-shaped, two-storeyed, red facebrick building with contrasting rendered dressings, the Fortitude Valley Police Station is a landmark building on a busy arterial road and forms an integral part of an important group of community service buildings within the area.
-A prominent public building, the Station provides a strong civic presence and contributes to the streetscape.
-The careful detailing, use of materials and thoughtful composition illustrate competency in design and workmanship.
+A L-shaped, two-storeyed, red facebrick building with contrasting rendered dressings, the Fortitude Valley Police Station is a building on an arterial road and forms an part of a group of community service buildings within the area.
+The Station provides a civic presence and contributes to the streetscape.
+The detailing, use of materials and composition illustrate competency in design and workmanship.